clfurman/PatternMatchingSealedFinal/README.md

 1. Add a <code>Cat</code> record that consists of the cat's name, breed, and weight.
 2. Add a <code>Cat</code> object in the <code>main</code> method and print the value to the screen.
 3. Now we want to add our animals to an <code>ArrayList</code>.
 In order to do this, we need an <code>Animal</code> interface.
-   You can create a <code>sealed</code> interface that identifies what classes are allowed to extend it, by using
+   You can create a <code>sealed</code> interface that identifies what classes are allowed to implement it, by using
    <code>sealed interface Animal permits Dog, Cat {}</code>
 4. Modify both the <code>Dog</code> and <code>Cat</code> records to implement the <code>Animal</code> interface by adding <code>implements Animal</code>
    after the parameter list.